 Arizona Counseling License Requirements

 Arizona offers excellent job prospects and competitive salaries for prospective counseling professionals.
-Currently, 16,510 individuals work as counselors in the state.1-5 To become a licensed counselor, you will need to meet strict licensure requirements for all the main counseling categories, such as Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), and school counselor.
+As of May 2021, 16,770 individuals work as counselors in the state.1-5 To become a licensed counselor, you will need to meet strict licensure requirements for all the main counseling categories, such as Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), and school counselor.
 Below you will find details on these types of counseling licensure, including education and work requirements, application forms, and exam information.
 We have also included information on the state job market and some professional resources.

 Table of Contents